idwinterview/library-app/README.md

 Please commit any updates and/or comments to the repo.
 Add any additional comments, notes and/or instructions in the README under the "Enhancements" section.
 Also note if the db/seeds.rb file has been updated.
 The development team will review your submission and be ready for the technical portion of your interview.

 ## Enhancements

+* Upgraded to Rails 4
+    * Removed deprecated config statements
+    * Incorporated strong params in both controllers
+    * Made other small changes as needed to get the app to spin up
+* Removed minitest
+* Added rspec, capybara, and launchy
+* Added bullet (n+1 detection)
+* Added simplecov for test coverage checking
+* Played with style a little
+    * Used Bootstrap 4 via CDN
+    * Didn't get too crazy -- kept same css file, did not make it scss
+    * If I were actually using bootstrap outside of a quick demo project like this:
+        * Would pull into the app asset flow via a gem or otherwise
+        * Would use scss files (would do this anyway on a rails project)
+        * Would override bootstrap properly instead of working my way around it (note the hacky use of a "selected" class for the side nav instead of the default "active" class to be able to use a different background color).
+    * Kept views the same, but smoothed them up a bit
+    * Added a check-in feature
+* Shored up test coverage
+* Broke the books up into audio and physical for the librarian view display
+* Tweaked factories a little to add some uniqueness to generated attributes

+General theme is that I cleaned things up, versus totally redesign them.
+Left the front end flows, left the controller flows.
+The front end work is quick and dirty...
+I'd much prefer to do it all in a framework.
+And even in lieu of a framework, it still wouldn't have all the html and partial reloads, instead, favoring json and piece-meal refreshing.
+But, I wanted to have a little fun with it, just the same.

+Thanks for the project, and I look forward to talking it through.